Downlink Scheduling over Markovian Fading Channels: Proof of Lemma

 \section{Proof of Lemma~\ref{lemma:parameter}}

 Consider two systems with different total number of users but identical $\alpha$ and $\bm \gamma$.
 Suppose the first system has $N_1$ total number of users while the second system has $N_2$ number of users.
-For the first system with $N_1$ total number of users, suppose the policy $\phi^*$, specified in Proposition~\ref{prop:thres_relax}, is optimal for the relaxed-constraint problem.
-Therefore from the proof of Proposition~\ref{prop:thres_relax}, $\phi^*$ is optimal for each individual $\omega^*$-subsidized problem (\ref{eq:v_sub}).
-For each channel in class $k$, we let $A^k_{\phi^*}$ denote the expected fraction of time of activatoin, which is expressed specifically in equation~(\ref{eq:act_time}).
-Then, according to Proposition~\ref{prop:thres_relax}(ii), the expected number of activated users satisfies
+For the first system with $N_1$ total number of users, suppose the policy $\phi^*$, specified in Lemma~\ref{lemma:thres_relax}, is optimal for the relaxed-constraint problem.
+For each channel $i$ in class $k$, we let $A^k_{\phi^*}$ denote the expected fraction of time of activation, i.e.,